ludwig-ai/ludwig-docs/docs/configuration/features/sequence_features.md

 `null` or `None`).
 - `tied` (default `null`): name of the input feature to tie the weights of the encoder with.
 It needs to be the name of a feature of the same type and with the same encoder parameters.

+Encoder type and encoder parameters can also be defined once and applied to all sequence input features using the [Type-Global Encoder](../defaults.md#type-global-encoder) section.

 ### Embed Encoder